-- Observable abnormal or unusual behavior - Injury or accident for which medical attention is needed beyond simple first aid - Acts for which a student is responsible that involve injury to a staff/faculty member, patient, visitor, or student requiring medical attention beyond simple first aid - o Gross negligence and carelessness - Disregard for safety, life, or well-being of any WFBMC staff/faculty member, patient, visitor, or student - Upon suspicion of drug diversion - (b) Failing a urine drug screening; - (c) Violating School or WFBMC policy; or - (d) After successfully completing a rehabilitation program for chemical dependency for the duration of the student's enrollment in the School - ix.
+- Observable abnormal or unusual behavior - Injury or accident for which medical attention is needed beyond simple first aid - Acts for which a student is responsible that involve injury to a staff/faculty member, patient, visitor, or student requiring medical attention beyond simple first aid - Gross negligence and carelessness - Disregard for safety, life, or well-being of any WFBMC staff/faculty member, patient, visitor, or student - Upon suspicion of drug diversion - (b) Failing a urine drug screening; - (c) Violating School or WFBMC policy; or - (d) After successfully completing a rehabilitation program for chemical dependency for the duration of the student's enrollment in the School - ix.
 If the urine drug test is determined to be positive following a medical review for legal prescriptions or other documented medical reasons, the student may elect to have his/her specimen retested at his/her expense.
 The same sample will be sent to another diagnostic lab for testing.
 A student who elects to re-test the sample will contact WFBMC Employee Health to request and arrange payment for this service. - x.
-For federal financial aid considerations: See section 3c) of this policy e) Description of the health risks associated with the use of illegal drugs and the abuse of alcohol f) Description of any drug or alcohol counseling, treatment, or rehabilitation or re- entry programs that are available to students
+For federal financial aid considerations: See section 3c) of this policy - e) Description of the health risks associated with the use of illegal drugs and the abuse of alcohol - For current information regarding the health risks associated with the use of illegal drugs and abuse of alcohol, see US DEA Drugs of Abuse - f) Description of any drug or alcohol counseling, treatment, or rehabilitation or re- entry programs that are available to students